C. H. W.

 ’Tis like he’ll hire a Kami or a prince

-To stand upon all fours
+To stand upon

 And advertise next day, “Admission cheap